domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You kill the joe, you make some mo'. --Terry Tate, Office Linebacker

+No mas, le duele.
+(Stop, it hurts). --Twyla character in Schitt's Creek, S1:E1

 You are the life you accept for yourself. --Goldie Hawn character in Schitt's Creek, S2:E6 "Moira vs. Town Council"

 Gossip is the devil's telephone.
 Best to just hang up. --Moira Rose character in Schitt's Creek, S4:E4 "Girls' Night"